 Are you working as a teacher in Sweden and are planning to stay here?
 There are a few things you need to bear in mind.
 For instance, it is a good idea to make sure you obtain a Swedish teacher’s certificate and to learn the Swedish language.

-In Sweden teachers require a teacher’s certificate.
-The certificate shows in which types of school, years and subjects you are qualified to teach.
+In Sweden teachers require teacher certification (lärarlegitimation).
+This certification shows in which types of school, what years and what subjects you are qualified to teach.
 The aim of the certification system is to raise standards in Swedish schools, improve the status of the profession and clarify the qualifications of teachers and preschool teachers.

-Since 1 July 2015, only certified teachers or preschool teachers may be responsible for teaching and setting grades, no matter when they were employed.
+Since 1 July 2015, only certified teachers or preschool teachers may take professional pedagogical responsibility for teaching and setting grades, no matter when they were employed.

 Many benefits of learning Swedish

-Teachers from outside Sweden who want to, or perhaps already, work as a teacher in this country should learn Swedish, even if this is not required in your teaching.
+Teachers from outside Sweden who want to work or are perhaps already working as a teacher in this country should learn Swedish, even if this is not required in your current teaching.
 There are numerous benefits to mastering the local language.

 Professional development and demand

-People with a mastery of languages other than Swedish are in demand on the labour market, where your language skills are an asset.
-There is, for example, a considerable shortage of teachers in Swedish as a second language (SvA) – a subject that aims to enable students who do not have Swedish as their mother tongue to develop their knowledge in and of the Swedish language through education.
-Read more about SvA on Stockholm University’s website (in Swedish).
+People with a mastery of languages other than Swedish are in demand on the labour market, where language skills are seen as an asset.
+There is, for example, a considerable shortage of teachers in Swedish as a second language (SvA) – a subject that aims to enable students who do not have Swedish as their mother tongue to develop their knowledge of the Swedish language through education.
+Read more about SvA on the Stockholm University website (in Swedish).

-There is also a major demand for mother tongue teachers in Sweden.
+There is also great demand for mother-tongue teachers in Sweden.
 As a qualified teacher with skills in languages other than Swedish, you are therefore in demand on the Swedish labour market.
-Read more on Skolverket’s website about what it means to be a mother tongue teacher (in Swedish).
+Read more on the Skolverket website (in Swedish), about what it means to be a mother-tongue teacher.